History of Convocation at Memorial

 In June of 1950 Memorial University held its first convocation, which was a fairly simple affair.

-Led by Engineering Prof. Jack Facey (who would later perform the role of convocation marshal for 46 years), the students and faculty moved from the Parade Street campus across to St. Patrick’s Hall School for the conferring of undergraduate degrees.
+Led by engineering professor Dr. Jack Facey (who would later perform the role of convocation marshal for 46 years), the students and faculty moved from the Parade Street campus across to St. Patrick’s Hall School for the conferring of undergraduate degrees.

 The university presented its first graduate degrees in May 1956 and its first honorary degree in May 1960.